jayast29/ecommerce-data-engineering/README.md

 ### 📌 Project Overview

 This data engineering project is focused on processing and analyzing the Brazilian E-Commerce Public Dataset by Olist, which contains 100,000 orders made at Olist Store between 2016 and 2018.
-The project involves ingesting, transforming, and analyzing the data using multiple tools within the Azure ecosystem, including Azure Data Factory (ADF), Databricks, and Synapse Analytics.
+The project involves ingesting, transforming, and analyzing the data using multiple tools within the Azure ecosystem, including Azure Data Lake Storage, Azure Data Factory , Databricks, and Synapse Analytics.
 The goal is to transform raw data into usable business insights, serving the final data for visualization and reporting.

 ### 📊 Architecture & Workflow
 ![Project Architecture](project_architecture.jpg)